A importância de Buckminster "Bucky" Fuller. Um homem do nosso tempo e dos próximos. Um filósofo e um visionário..

 The grandson of a

 Unitarian minister (Arthur Buckminster Fuller),[14] R. Buckminster Fuller was also Unitarian.[15]
 Buckminster Fuller was an early environmental activist.
 He was very aware of the finite resources the planet has to offer, and promoted a principle that he termed "ephemeralization"—which in essence, according to futurist and Fuller disciple Stewart Brand, Fuller coined to mean "doing more with less."[16]
 Resources and waste material from cruder products could be recycled into making higher value products, increasing the efficiency of the entire process.
-Fuller also introduced synergetics, a metaphoric language for communicating experiences using geometric concepts, long before the term synergy
+Fuller also introduced synergetics, a metaphoric language for communicating experiences using geometric concepts, long before the term synergybecame popular.

 Fuller was one of the first to propagate a

-Fuller was concerned about sustainability and about human survival under the existing socio-economic system, yet optimistic about humanity's future.
+systemic worldview and explored principles of energy and material efficiency in the fields of architecture, engineering and design.[17][18]
+He cited Francois de Chardenedes' view that petroleum, from the standpoint of its replacement cost out of our current energy "budget", essentially the incoming solar flux, had cost nature "over a million dollars" per U.S. gallon (US$300,000 per litre) to produce.
+From this point of view its use as a transportation fuel by people commuting to work represents a huge net loss compared to their earnings.[19]Fuller was concerned about sustainability and about human survival under the existing socio-economic system, yet optimistic about humanity's future.
 Defining wealth in terms of knowledge, as the "technological ability to protect, nurture, support, and accommodate all growth needs of life", his analysis of the condition of "Spaceship Earth" led him to conclude that at a certain time in the 1970s, humanity had crossed an unprecedented watershed.
 Fuller was convinced that the accumulation of relevant knowledge, combined with the quantities of key recyclable resources that had already been extracted from the earth, had reached a critical level, such that competition for necessities was no longer necessary.
 Cooperation had become the optimum survival strategy.
 "Selfishness", he declared, "is unnecessary and...unrationalizable...War is obsolete..."[20]